Alec129/Pole-projet/README.md

 ## ✨ Work achieved

 > Increase the number of training data
 > Add some noise to have a closer distribution of the simulated data.
+> First version of transfer training
+> An ameliorated version of transfer learning with corss validation